 Fit is particularly important when choosing dog boots since a loose foot can result in chafing.
 QUMY Dog Boots come in seven different sizes, plus the product page includes details on how to measure your dog's paws for the right fit.

 Available in fun colors

 If you're not sure whether dog boots fit into you and your dog's routines and activities, then PawZ Rubber Dog Boots are a great way to test them out.
 Available in packs of 12, PawZ Rubber Dog Boots are almost more like socks, fitting over your dog's paw with a stretchy rubber collar that holds them on.

 While excellent at keeping your dog's feet dry, they're not very insulated.
 The PawZ boots also don't have grip soles.
 Instead, they are made from a uniform rubber that's thin enough for your dog's paw to grip normally in most situations.
 Still, if you are looking for boots for either warmth or intensive hiking, then you'll likely want to look elsewhere.
 They're more suitable for anyone who wants something easy to slip on their dog's paws before mucking about in puddles.

 Design protects dewclaw

 The Caesar 1S combines high-top sneaker styling with premium breathable materials.
-They even fit like human sneakers, with a gusset-tongue and padded collar, which is locked down with a hook-and-loop fastener.
+They even fit like human sneakers—with a gusset-tongue and padded collar—and are locked down with a hook-and-loop fastener.

-Unlike many other dog boots, however, the Rifruf Caesar 1S is less suitable for winter wear, since the upper is made from breathable mesh.
+Unlike many other dog boots, the Rifruf Caesar 1S is less suitable for winter wear since the upper is made from breathable mesh.
 But while they may not be very insulating, the Caesar 1S has a rubber midsole and grippy rubber outsole for long walks and rough ground conditions.